weisrc/sirdez/docs_src/components.md

 const { toUnsafeBytes } = sd.uint8;
 ```

 Creating a new `Uint8Array` to return the encoded is not performant for larger data structures.
-To address this, converters have a second encoding method named `toUnsafeBytes`. **`Uint8Array` returned by `toUnsafeBytes` must be used at that instant because the data will be mutated on its next call.** It is using `subarray` under hood which does not return a copy.
+To address this, converters have a second encoding method named `toUnsafeBytes`. **`Uint8Array` returned by `toUnsafeBytes` must be used immediately and should not be stored because the data will be mutated on its next call.** It is using `subarray` under hood which does not return a copy.

 ## Factories